-Clicking on the advertisement will link you to the third-party’s advertiser’s site or to relevant sponsored content area that fall under site property.
+Clicking on the advertisement will link you to the third-party’s advertiser’s site or to the relevant sponsored content area that falls under site property.

 We also follow the terms stated on the Google Ads and link them to the corresponding sites.

-While third party content must adhere to this Advertising Policy, labeling content is governed by our specified policy.
+While third-party content must adhere to this Advertising Policy, the labeling content is governed by our specified policy.
 More importantly, advertising should not link directly to a registration/email capture page.

-We reserve the right to approve whether any advertising will be accepted, rejected, cancelled, or removed at any time.
+We reserve the right to approve whether any advertising will be accepted, rejected, canceled, or removed at any time.
 We will provide prompt notice in all cases of cancellation, rejection, or removal.

 It is the advertiser’s responsibility to comply with all domestic and foreign laws and regulations applicable within the network.
 These include legally required legends, disclosures, and statements.